-Cold lunches (sandwiches) are served on Mondays and Fridays and hot meals are served on Tuesday, Wednesday, & Thursday.
-Lunch is provided at no addtional charge.
-Campers can choose to bring
+(sandwiches) are served on Mondays and Fridays and hot meals are served on Tuesday, Wednesday, & Thursday.
+Lunch is provided at no additional charge.
+Campers can choose to bring their own

 Can I sign my child up for additional weeks once camp has started?

-We will accomodate request for additional weeks only if we feel like we have the space based on our attendance.
-We're usually pretty good about getting you
+We will accommodate request for additional weeks only if we feel like we have the space based on our attendance.
+We're usually pretty good about getting you in for

 What do I do if our summer plans have changed before camp starts?

-you need to make a change the weeks that your child is registered for, a request must be submitted ASAP.
+make a change the weeks that your child is registered for, a request must be submitted ASAP.
 We will make every effort to accommodate the necessary change.
-However, if a week that you
+However, if a week that you want your

-want your child to switch to is at capacity, we will not be able to faciliate the request.
+child to switch in to is at capacity, we will not be able to facilitate the request.

 When will we receive more information about the camp?

-for parents and campers at Government Center the week before camp begins.
-Notification of the time, date and location of the orientation will be posted on the camp website as well as emailed and
+and campers at Government Center the week before camp begins.
+Notification of the time, date and location of the orientation will be posted on the camp website as well as emailed and mailed to